tercen/immunophenotyping_guide/docs/index.md

 - Optimising population clusters.
 - Working with your own files.

+>:bulb:
-_Note: Right click on a screenshot and open in a new tab to see a High Res version._
+Right click on a screenshot and open in a new tab to see a High Res version.

 ## Preparation